tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 > You can see another example of Meteor's power and simplicity - no need to include this file anywhere.
 Meteor takes care of it by going through all the files in the project and include them automatically.

-Our component is linked to it's template with the `templateUrl` property, let's create the template:
+Our component has the template defined with the `template` property, let's create the template:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="0.7"}}